marcellalai/Developing-Data-Products_2/myShinyApp-DDPW4_2.md

 It contains  features measured for 3 Iris  species, setosa, virginica, versicolor ;  it's an example of multivariate data set introduced by Ronald Fisher in 1936.
 <p>
 "Iris flowers" uses a linear regression model showing correlation between petal height and its width.
 "Iris flowers" application allows users
-- to select what species investigate (one of three setosa, virginica, versicolor or ALL )
+- to select what species investigate ( ALL species  or just one)
-- to know the value of intersept , according to choise, of the regression line.

-"Iris flowers" application draws plot of iris data set distributed by height (x axis) and weight (y axis).
-The regression line is shown on the plot as well
+- to know the related value of value of slope of regression model Application draws plot of iris data set distributed by height (x axis) and weight (y axis) and  the regression line.

 "Iris flowers" : details on data
 ========================================================
 The data used is "iris" data set, available with standard R packages.
-Data set consists of four measurements (length and width of the petals and sepals) for different 3 species of iris : 50 observations for each species, 150 in total.
+Data set consists of 4 measurements (length and width of the petals and sepals) for 3 species of iris : 50 observations for each species, 150 in total.

 ```r
 summary(iris)